-As a condominium owner, you own your unit but your strata or co-op owns the building.
-Your strata or co-op would be responsible for insuring the structure against loss.
-However the building insurance does not cover your personal possessions in your home, or your liability to property damage or bodily injury arising from your negligence.
-You could protect your property against all risks with exclusions or specified perils - such as fire, theft, lightning, hail, falling objects, explosion, vehicle impact, riot and vandalism- and also legal financial obligation due to your liability - with condominium-owner insurance.
+Condo owner insurance helps.
+As a condominium owner, you own your unit but your condominium corporation or strata owns the building.
+Your condominium corporation or strata is responsible for insuring the building structure however, the building insurance does not cover your personal possessions in your home, or your liability to property damage or bodily injury arising from your negligence.
+You could protect your property against all risks with exclusions or specified perils – such as fire, theft, lightning, hail, falling objects, explosion, vehicle impact, riot and vandalism, and also legal financial obligation due to your liability, with condo owner insurance.

 It is hard to know how much would cost to replace or repair your personal possessions.
 Kindly use Home Inventory Form to calculate the values of your properties.
 You may realize that you have more than you think.
 The inventory would be helpful in case of fire or theft.

 When you lose the use of your own space, you suffer an additional loss, as you must pay for new premises.
 Repairs to your home could put you in a temporary accommodation for some time.
 Condominium-owner insurance could cover necessary living expenses.

 If you improve your own space, by updating the bathroom tiles – installing new carpeting – or switching to laminate floors, these improvements will not be covered under the building insurance.
 They would not be compensated for these in the event of loss.
 Condominium-owner insurance would provide coverage against loss of such improvements.